pijee/moreo/README.md

 #
 # Send command

-To send command (after authentification), post data in json format
+To send command, post data in json format with authentification bearer token

 ```json
 {